jayleighton/siya-kolisi-pp1/README.md

 - The feedback page offers the user an opportunity to provide any feedback or comments they wish to provide.
 - The user is also able to sign up for a mailing list to receive updates when the page is updated

-### Typography

-Google Fonts was used to provide the sans-serif fonts as follows:

-- Merriweather is used for headings and titles
-- Quicksand is used for the rest of the body of the website

 ### Accessibility